rafaelorozco/rafaelorozco.github.io/_pages/about.md

 * June, 2024: [InvertibleNetworks.jl: A Julia package for scalable normalizing flows](https://joss.theoj.org/papers/10.21105/joss.06554) was published in Journal of Open Source Software!

-* May, 2024: Succesfully presented my PhD Proposal, am now a PhD candidate!
+* May, 2024: Succesfully presented my PhD Proposal, now a PhD candidate!